Search within

 The PCA is an evaluation activity which is appropriate to the program, as in the case of essays, research projects, portfolios, oral reports, and other forms of performance-based assessments.
 For most technical programs, work study, externships or internships are part of the PCA.

 In Continuing Education, the PCA is developed by the teacher in consultation with the pedagogical counsellor assigned to the course associated with the PCA.
 They define the conditions for redoing the PCA in cases where students have failed.
 The description of the PCA is available to students, faculty and the pedagogical team associated with the program.
-The PCA is reviewed annually by the Dean of Continuing Education.
+The PCA is reviewed annually by the DAA.

 Easily understood; able to be reached.